AbdulazizAlshehri/ML-EDA/README.md

 ## 3. CLEANING
 ### MTA Dataset (Wrong Data):

-Scince the provided entries/exits data are comulative values (i.e. each observation represent the total number of entries/exits until observation time) we need to calculate daily entries/exits, for that we ordered the observations by datetime so that we can calculate the daily entries/exits by subtracting each observation with the previouse one, see the following code snippet `df_mta['Daily Entries'] = df_mta[['Entries']].diff()`.
-After calculating the daily entries and daily exits by subtracting, wrong values appeared in columns *daily_entries* and *daily_exits* science some rows are subtracted from the previouse rows that don't belong to the same turnstyle or/and same day as the first row, these rows with the wrong data were removed, see row with index 252 in the following table:
+Scince the provided entries/exits data are cumulative values (i.e. each observation represent the total number of entries/exits until observation time) we need to calculate daily entries/exits, for that we ordered the observations by DateTime so that we can calculate the daily entries/exits by subtracting each observation with the previous one, see the following code snippet `df_mta['Daily Entries'] = df_mta[['Entries']].diff()`.
+After calculating the daily entries and daily exits by subtracting, wrong values appeared in columns *daily_entries* and *daily_exits* science some rows are subtracted from the previous rows that don't belong to the same turnstile or/and same day as the first row, these rows with the wrong data were removed, see the row with index 252 in the following table:

 <table border="1" class="dataframe">
   <thead>